Self-Designed Home Education High School Diploma (Home Education Regulations Section 6)

 If your child has been attending a regular school, they "own" your child for the rest of the year until June 30th.
 You do not have to find another school to register with until the next Fall.
 Just submit the Home Education notification form and a basic education plan (templates below), and begin self-study at home.
 Since the school has received your child's funding, they are obligated to share the resources such as textbooks that your child has been using in school, so it enables your child to continue study at home under home education.

-Some School Authorities Willing To Supervise Self-Designed Home Education High School
+Some School Authorities Willing To Supervise Self-Designed Portfolio Based Home Education High School for Diploma

 - Bearspaw Christian School (Faith-based)